apache/brpc/docs/cn/getting_started.md

 Be compatible with pb 3.x and pb 2.x with the same file:
-Don't use new types in proto3 and start the proto file with `syntax="proto2";` [tools/add_syntax_equal_proto2_to_all.sh](https://github.com/brpc/brpc/blob/master/tools/add_syntax_equal_proto2_to_all.sh)can add `syntax="proto2"` to all proto files without it. protobuf 3.3-3.4 is not tested yet.
+Don't use new types in proto3 and start the proto file with `syntax="proto2";` [tools/add_syntax_equal_proto2_to_all.sh](https://github.com/brpc/brpc/blob/master/tools/add_syntax_equal_proto2_to_all.sh)can add `syntax="proto2"` to all proto files without it.

+Arena in pb 3.x is not supported yet.

 ## gflags: 2.0-2.21